Black Nazarene: Vestments

+List of authorized replicas

+The Quiapo Church also donates official replicas of the Nazareno to churches and shrines in the Philippines and abroad to spread devotion to the image.
+Currently, 36 approved replicas are in dioceses nationwide, and six are enshrined overseas.

 Main carriage

 The image's wooden base is referred to as the peana while its carriage or carroza used in processions is called the ándas (from the Spanish andar, "to move forward").
-The term ándas commonly refers to the shoulder-borne palanquins of religious images, and was retained for the icon's carriage that replaced the silver palanquins used until the late 20th century.
+The term ándas commonly refers to the shoulder-borne palanquins of religious images, and was retained for the icon's carriage which replaced the silver palanquins used until the late 20th century.

-Composition and main replica

-There is no singular complete image of the Black Nazarene as there are several images and replicas in different combinations.